A Christmas Prince: Plot

 Amber is reluctant to reveal the truth as it would deeply hurt Richard, but decides to tell him during a walk.
 He interrupts her confession with a kiss, and she realizes she is in love with him.
-Simultaneously, a suspicious Sofia and Simon search Amber's room and discover her true identity and Richard's adoption certificate.
+Simultaneously, a suspicious Sofia and Simon search Amber's room and find both her true identity and Richard's adoption certificate.

 At the Christmas Eve Ball, as Richard prepares to be crowned, Sofia reveals his adoption certificate and Amber's true identity.
-Simon asserts himself as next in line for the throne as Richard storms off and rebuffs Amber's apologies, and she tearfully leaves the palace.
+Simon asserts himself as next in line for the throne as Richard storms off.
+He rebuffs Amber's apologies, so she tearfully leaves.

-Later, Helena reveals to Richard that she adopted him once told she could not have children.
-Apologizing for not telling him sooner, she insists she and the king consider him their son.
+Later, Helena reveals to Richard that she adopted him when told she could not have children.
+Apologizing for not telling him sooner, she insists she and the king always considered him their son.
 Richard asks about Emily, and Helena tells him that she is, in fact, their biological child, their "miracle".
-Richard forgives his mother for her deception and promises not to let Simon win the throne so easily.
+He forgives his mother for her deception and promises not to let Simon win the throne so easily.

 Simon marries Sofia, but learns Helena must preside over the crowning ceremony.
 Meanwhile, Amber suspects that she can prove that Richard is the rightful king based on clues from his father's poem.
-Allowed back into the palace, Amber finds a secret proclamation declaring Richard the rightful heir hidden in a Christmas ornament made by the late king.
-Amber takes the document to the official chamber where Simon is crowned and arrives in time for Richard to be crowned instead; she quietly leaves Aldovia afterward.
+Allowed back into the palace, she finds a secret proclamation declaring Richard the rightful heir hidden in a Christmas ornament made by the late king.
+Amber takes the document to the official chamber where Simon is being crowned and arrives in time for Richard to be crowned instead; she quietly leaves Aldovia afterward.

 Back in NYC, Amber's magazine refuses to publish her story on Richard, calling it a "puff piece".
 In anger, she quits, deciding to blog about the faithful Richard instead.
 It becomes popular and eventually gains his attention.
-Amber is spending New Year's Eve at her father's diner when Richard surprises her.
-He professes his love to Amber and proposes, which she happily accepts.
+Amber is spending New Year's Eve at her father's diner when Richard surprises her, professes his love, and proposes, which she happily accepts.